cmivqa/NLPCC2025_M4IVQA/README.md

 If you are interested in our challenge, please fill out the [application form](https://github.com/Lireanstar/NLPCC2024_MMIVQA/blob/main/NLPCC2024.SharedTask7.RegistrationForm.doc) and email libinincn@hnu.edu.cn (Please email us with your organization's email and note that you participate in the challenge).
 The dataset will be sent to you by then.

 ## <a id="important_dates"> Important Dates</a>
-Announcement of shared tasks and call for participation:	2024/3/25
+Announcement of shared tasks and call for participation:	2025/2/17

-- [ ] Registration open:	2024/3/25
+- [ ] Registration open:	2025/2/17
-- [ ] Release of detailed task guidelines & training data:	2024/4/15
+- [ ] Release of detailed task guidelines & training data:	2025/2/28
-- [ ] Release of test data:	2024/6/11
+- [ ] Registration deadline:	2025/3/25
-- [ ] Registration deadline:	2024/6/20
+- [ ] Release of test data:	2025/4/11
-- [ ] Participants’ results submission deadline:	2024/6/20
+- [ ] Participants’ results submission deadline:	2025/4/20
-- [ ] Evaluation results release and call for system reports and conference paper:	2024/6/30
+- [ ] Evaluation results release and call for system reports and conference paper:	2025/4/30

 ## Reference
-[1]  *Li, Bin*, *et al.* “Towards visual-prompt temporal answering grounding in medical instructional video.” *arXiv preprint arXiv:2203.06667 (2022).*
+[1]  Shutao Li, *Bin Li*, et al. “Towards visual-prompt temporal answer grounding in instructional video.” *IEEE Transactions on Pattern Analysis and Machine Intelligence (2024)*.

 [2]  *Weng, Yixuan, and Bin Li.* “Visual Answer Localization with Cross-Modal Mutual Knowledge Transfer” [C]//ICASSP 2023-2023 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP).
 IEEE, 2023: 1-5.